Five Questions with Michelle Johnson

 I also love talking about music.
 I’m a classically trained pianist – I started lessons when I was five years old and I performed quite a bit when I was younger.
 I’ve recently started doing more improvisation; I like to pretend that I’m coming up with the soundtrack for an epic new video game.
 I took up the accordion in college after a friend found one in his attic.
 (The accordion is super entertaining to break out at parties!)
 A few years ago, I started cello lessons, but I’m not very good.
 I might join the “Really Terrible Orchestra of the Triangle” next year as a way to get more practice in – yes, this is a real thing!

 If I could learn the truth about one thing, I’d ask: whether intelligent life exists elsewhere in the universe.
 I think the answer is yes, but I’d love to know for sure.
-Sometimes I also daydream about knowing what my cat really thinks about me, but it might be best for our relationship if I don’t find that out.

 The best advice I ever received is: something that took me years to figure out for myself.
 It’s this: “If you have a really complex decision to make, and you can’t figure out what to do, just give it some time.”
 Give yourself space to breathe and allow your brain to take a break from churning – the best solution for you will make itself clear eventually.
 I debated whether to leave Boston for three years before I finally took the leap.
 That last snowstorm flipped the switch, and I knew it was time to go!
 It’s not always easy to accept that you can’t solve every problem quickly, but I’m trying to get better at sitting with that discomfort and embracing the uncertainty of life.